Before starting the manufacturing stage, here are some basic technical points.

 WATCH STRAP MAINTENANCE OVER TIME

-How do I know if my watch strap is the right size?
+How can I tell if my watch strap is the right size?

-To know if your watch is the right size, you should only be able to pass your little finger between the clasp and your wrist.
-If your strap is much looser, it is not the right size.
+To check if your watch is the right size, you should only be able to fit your little finger between the clasp and your wrist.
+If the strap is much looser, it's not the right size.

-How to maintain or clean a leather watch strap?
+How to care for or clean a leather watch strap?

-To keep your leather watch straps as long as possible, you must first take care of them.
-We advise you to store them in their case or stack them in a drawer of your wardrobe.
-This will also prevent you from scratching your watch case.
-To maintain it, you must of course pay attention to your movements and avoid any shocks.
-After a while, it is possible to arrange for the case to be polished in a workshop to reduce scratches and micro-scratches.
+To keep your leather watch straps looking their best for as long as possible, proper care is essential.
+We recommend storing them in their case or stacking them in a drawer in your wardrobe.
+This will also prevent scratches on your watch case.
+When maintaining the case, be mindful of your movements and avoid any impacts.
+After a while, you can have the case professionally polished at a workshop to minimize scratches and micro-scratches.

-To go further, make your own leather watch case
+To take it a step further, make your own leather watch case

 Make a leather pouch to protect and store your watches.